yahoo/Oak/README.md

 # Oak
 > Oak (Off-heap Allocated Keys) is a scalable, concurrent, in-memory Key Value (KV) map.

-Oak is a concurrent Key-Value Map that may keep all keys and values off-heap enabling working with bigger heap sizes comparing to JVM managed heap.
+Oak is a concurrent Key-Value Map that may keep all keys and values off-heap.
+This enables working with bigger heap sizes than JVM's managed heap.
-Oak implements API similar to the industry standard Java8 ConcurrentNavigableMap API.
-It provides strong (atomic) semantics for read, write, read-modify-write, and (non-atomic) range query (scan) operations, both forward and backward.
+Oak implements an API similar to the industry standard Java8 ConcurrentNavigableMap API.
+It provides strong (atomic) semantics for read, write, and read-modify-write, as well as (non-atomic) range query (scan) operations, both forward and backward.
-Oak is optimized for big keys and values, in particular for incremental maintenance of objects (update in-place).
+Oak is optimized for big keys and values, in particular, for incremental maintenance of objects (update in-place).
-It's faster and scales better with additional CPU cores than popular Java's ConcurrentNavigableMap [ConcurrentSkipListMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentSkipListMap.html).
+It is faster and scales better with additional CPU cores than the popular Java ConcurrentNavigableMap [ConcurrentSkipListMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentSkipListMap.html).

 ## Why Oak?
-1. Oak provides great performance, has fine synchronization, and thus scales well with numbers of threads.
+1. Oak provides great performance: it employs fine-grain synchronization, and thus scales well with numbers of threads; it also achieves cache-friendliness by avoiding memory fragmentation.
 [Performance evaluation](https://git.ouroath.com/anastas/oak/wiki/Performance).
-2. Oak takes all the keys and the data off-heap, thus allows working with huge heap (RAM) above 50G, without JVM GC overheads.
+2. Oak takes keys and the data off-heap, and thus allows working with a huge heap (RAM) -- even more than 50G -- without JVM GC overheads.
 	- To support off-heap, Oak has embedded, efficient, epoch-based memory management that mostly eliminates JVM GC overheads.
-4. Oak provides rich **atomic** API.
-For example, in the current Java ConcurrentSkipListMap implementation, compute() is not guaranteed to be atomic.
-Oak’s update operations (such as put and compute) take user-provided lambda functions for easy integration in a range of use cases.
+4. Oak provides a rich API for **atomic** accesses to data.
+For example, Oak supports atomic compute() -- in place computations on existing keys -- whereas the current Java ConcurrentSkipListMap implementation does not guarantee the atomicity of compute().
+Oak’s update operations (such as put and compute) take user-provided lambda functions for easy integration in diverse use cases.
-5. Descending Scans: Oak is expediting descending scans without an additional complexity.
-In our experiments, Oak’s descending scans are 4.8x faster than ConcurrentSkipListMap’s.
-Bottom line, in Oak, the scans in both directions are similarly fast.
+5. Descending Scans: Oak expedites descending scans without additional complexity.
+In our experiments, Oak’s descending scans are 4.8x faster than ConcurrentSkipListMap’s, and perform similarly to their ascending counterparts.
 [Performance evaluation](https://git.ouroath.com/anastas/oak/wiki/Performance).

 ## Table of Contents